net-daemon/docs/docs/started/example.md

 [NetDaemonApp]
 ```

-By decorating a class with the `NetDaemonAppAttribute` it is registerd as an application to be loaded by NetDaemon.
+By decorating a class with the `NetDaemonAppAttribute` it is registered as an application to be loaded by NetDaemon.

 ## The constructor
 ```cs
 public ExampleAppHaContext(IHaContext ha)
 ```

 When the application is (re-)started a new instance of the class is created by calling its constructor.
-This constructor will receive constructor arguments by using the standard .Net dependency injecton mechanism.
-In this example the constructor receives a IHaContext interface which provides basic methods for interacting with Home Assistant.
+This constructor will receive constructor arguments by using the standard .Net dependency injection mechanism.
+In this example the constructor receives an IHaContext interface which provides basic methods for interacting with Home Assistant.

-The constuctor can be used to do initialization of your application. **Never block the constructor!** Typically here you configure what should happen when a state changes or run a function every minute for example.
-It you need to do asyncronous initialization of your application this can be done by implementing `IAsyncInitializable`
+The constructor can be used to do initialization of your application. **Never block the constructor!** Typically here you configure what should happen when a state changes or run a function every minute for example.
+If you need to do asynchronous initialization of your application this can be done by implementing `IAsyncInitializable`

 **Example:**